apache/flink/docs/dev/table/tableApi.md

 The Table API is a unified, relational API for stream and batch processing.
 Table API queries can be run on batch or streaming input without modifications.
 The Table API is a super set of the SQL language and is specially designed for working with Apache Flink.
 The Table API is a language-integrated API for Scala and Java.
 Instead of specifying queries as String values as common with SQL, Table API queries are defined in a language-embedded style in Java or Scala with IDE support like autocompletion and syntax validation.

 The Table API shares many concepts and parts of its API with Flink's SQL integration.
 Have a look at the [Common Concepts & API]({{ site.baseurl }}/dev/table/common.html) to learn how to register tables or to create a `Table` object.
-The [Streaming Concepts]({{ site.baseurl }}/dev/table/streaming.html) page discusses streaming specific concepts such as dynamic tables and time attributes.
+The [Streaming Concepts](./streaming) pages discuss streaming specific concepts such as dynamic tables and time attributes.

 The following examples assume a registered table called `Orders` with attributes `(a, b, c, rowtime)`.
-The `rowtime` field is either a logical [time attribute](streaming.html#time-attributes) in streaming or a regular timestamp field in batch.
+The `rowtime` field is either a logical [time attribute](streaming/time_attributes.html) in streaming or a regular timestamp field in batch.

 * This will be replaced by the TOC
 {:toc}